fadliahmad/analyzing-marketing-campaign/README.md

 🔧 What I do:

-    📥 Importing package that we need.
-And also the dataset we want to analyze.
+    📥 Importing package that we need and also the dataset we want to analyze.
     🔍 Examining the dataset
     ⚙️ Transform the data
     📊 Analyzing the data